KuraFire/glf-quartz/GLF Qz/people/supernova/bursts/A Story That Will Save Us.md

 My MWLF technique for when I do seminars and workshops:

 If I use a quote from something, like from STF:
-I left my socialist reading material at home
+> I left my socialist reading material at home

 (…because someone started complaining about socialism in the middle of my facilitation and it’s not the topic of concern)

+…it is also an invitation to point out the reference.
+“Question or Answer?”

-The meaning of a statement can make quite a difference
+The meaning of a statement can become quite different just by finishing the sentence.

 I want to practice making myself extremely useful (to •• for) other people